MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-hide-widget.rst

 -------------------------------------------

 This sample shows how to create a hideable container by disabling the rendering of its children.

+The children are not rendered, since the widget, and all of its children should be hidden

 .. code-block:: java

     	public class HideableContainer extends OverlapContainer {